Getting to the ground

 Of all the new grounds built in this country in the last 20 years, Brighton's is possibly the worst in terms of access and amenities.
 The American Express Community Stadium (or Amex Stadium for short) is around 4 miles from the town centre in Falmer, next door to the University of Sussex campus.
 There was obviously nowhere else that the club could possibly have obtained permission to build, because if there was the ground surely wouldn't be here.

-The only pub anywhere near the ground, the Swan Inn in Falmer, is strictly home fans only, as is the Hiker's Friend in Coldean.
+The only pub anywhere near the ground, the Swan Inn in Falmer, is strictly home fans only, as is the Ruby in Coldean.
 If you've driven down you'll therefore have little option other than to eat and drink in the ground.
 The good news is that the quality and service are supposed to be good, and they serve real ale.

 Football Ground Guide